 League Membership (Results, Rules and Regulations)

 The Club will play in League(s) appropriate for its teams and by doing so will affiliate to the Cheshire Football Association.
-The Club may compete in Cup competitions organised by the League(s) and Cheshire FA.
+Teams may compete in Cup competitions organised by the League(s) and Cheshire FA.

 Conduct - The Club is mindful of the Constitution and Rules of the relevant Leagues that its teams belong to, especially the rules pertaining to misconduct on and off the field of play.

-Players, Supporters, Officers of the Club, Managers and Coaches, receiving a caution or a sending off, should be aware that they incur a fine set by the Cheshire Football Association.
+Players, Supporters, Officers of the Club, Managers and Coaches, receiving a caution or a sending off, should be aware that they will incur a fine set by the Cheshire Football Association.

 Fines - For under 18 club members, the parent or legal guardian is responsible for payment of the fine, over 18 club members are responsible for payment of the fine.
 If requested, and in exceptional circumstances, the Executive Committee can decide that the Club will pay the fine, all such requests must be sent by the Team Manager to the Club Secretary in writing, within 48 hours of the incident.